- Top Marketing Agencies in San Diego - November 23, 2023

 If you want to get optimal results on Facebook, you should test everything from the audience to the ad copy to the landing page.
 This post is about how to optimize your ad performance with incredible Facebook landing pages.

 A Facebook landing page performs the same function as every other landing page: it makes a visitor take action.
 It compels fans to donate, or buy, or sign up for a newsletter.
 Facebook landing pages can be published on your own domain or on Facebook’s platform itself.

 I’ve worked with companies spending a couple hundred dollars/month and ones spending hundreds of thousands of dollars/month.

 There are a number of reasons Facebook ad campaigns don’t succeed.

 But I’ve consistently found that entrepreneurs and marketers fall short in one key way: landing pages.

 - Scouring for new images/carousels/videos

-- Optimizing for placement — mobile/desktop on Instagram, Facebook, Marketplace, etc.
+- Optimizing for placement — open targeting, mobile/desktop on Instagram, Facebook, Marketplace, etc.